 Honey Bees in Eastern Tennessee

-The honey bee is one of the most common types of bees in the nation and in Eastern Tennessee.
-They are active pollinators that, true to name, produce honey.
-A honey bee colony can survive for years.
-They are found all across the nation and pollinate more than 100 types of crops.
-The two main types of honey bees in the nation are Africanized honey bees and European honey bees.
-The Africanized honey bee is known to be much more aggressive than the European honey bee.
-Queen honey bees are larger than the male honey bees, which are known as drones.
-Honey bees will swarm when the colony becomes too large for its hive.
+These bees are active pollinators that, true to name, produce honey.
+Their colonies can survive for years.
+Queen honey bees are slightly larger than male honey bees, also known as drones.
+They are found all over the nation and pollinate more than 100 types of crops.
+The two main types are Africanized honey bees and European honey bees.
+The latter is much more aggressive than the former.
+They will swarm when the colony becomes too large for its hive.

 Honey Bee Habitat

-Honey bees can build their nests in a variety of places: tree crevices, attics, chimneys, and more.
-These bees are most visible in the summertime and late spring.
-This is when new queen bees leave their old colonies with thousands of worked to build a new nest.
-It is during this time when large groups of bees can be seen swarming together to find a new nesting place.
+Honey bees often build their nests in tree crevices, but will occasionally build nests in attics or chimneys.
+They are most visible in summer and late spring when new queens leave their old colonies along with thousands of workers to build new nests in tree hollows or crevices.
+At this time, large groups of bees can be seen swarming together to find a new nesting place.
 It takes a swarm approximately 24 hours to locate a new nesting site.
-While most swarms are harmless, certain species of bees, like the Africanized honey bee, are extremely aggressive and may attack or sting people even when they’re unprovoked.
+While most swarms are harmless, certain species of bees, like the Africanized honey bee, are extremely aggressive and may attack unprovoked.

 We'll call you!
 Leave your information below.